A taste of what readers think - vote here, then see every market-sentiment poll.

-Real-time prices.
+Real-time equity index prices and annualized returns across major regions.
 Auto-refreshes every 60 seconds.

 Global equities indexesLive